-Transit operations are routinely discussed with transit operators during TC meetings.
+Transit operations are routinely discussed with DATA and TTA during MPO meetings.

-The CMP network covers the DCHC MPO area and includes a modeled network of roads.
+The CMP network covers the MPO area and includes a modeled network of roads.
 Modes include roadway, bicycle, pedestrian, and public transportation.
-The DCHC MPO may expand the network with the collection of data for the evaluation of performance measures and seek out better sources of data.
+The MPO may expand the network with the collection of data for the evaluation of performance measures and seek out better sources of data.

 The MTP and TIP do not currently include a documented methodology for assessing the costs associated with maintaining and operating the existing Federal-aid transportation system.
-The DCHC MPO works with NCDOT and the City of Durham's Engineering Public Works to assess the costs associated with maintaining and operating the existing Federal-aid transportation system.
+The MPO works with NCDOT and the City of Durham's Engineering Department to assess the costs associated with maintaining and operating the existing Federal-aid transportation system.

-The DCHC MPO needs to identify a process for adding local ITS projects to the Regional ITS Architecture.
+The MPO needs to identify a process for adding local ITS projects to the Regional ITS Architecture.
 In order for FHWA to authorize an ITS project, it must first be identified in the Regional ITS Architecture.
 While NCDOT has a process for adding or ensuring that projects are in the architecture, a federal funded locally administered ITS project may not have a similar process.

-• It is recommended that the DCHC MPO use measured data such as travel time and travel speeds in place of modeled/estimated measures such as level of service (LOS) and volume to capacity ratio (V/C) to measure congestion.
+• It is recommended that the MPO use measured data such as travel time and travel speeds in place of modeled/estimated measures such as level of service (LOS) and volume to capacity ratio (V/C) to measure congestion.